 Schermerhorn Symphony Center has been designed to be barrier-free to all visitors and meets or exceeds all criteria established by the Americans with Disabilities Act (ADA).
 All public spaces, meeting rooms, offices, backstage dressing rooms and orchestra lounge and production control rooms will accommodate performers, staff and guests with disabilities.

-If you need assistance, or if you are the parent of a child with special needs, please email our box office or call us at 615.687.6400.
+If you need assistance, or if you are the parent of a child who needs assistance, please email our box office or call us at 615.687.6400.
 Our Ticketing & Customer Team and our House Staff will work with you to ensure that your experience at Schermerhorn Symphony Center is safe, smooth and enjoyable.

-The Nashville Symphony offers sensory friendly programming for people with autism and other disabilities that cause sensory sensitivities.
-Click here for more information on our sensory friendly programs and resources.
+The Nashville Symphony offers sensory friendly programming for autistic people and individuals with other disabilities that cause sensory sensitivities.
+For more information check out our sensory friendly programs & resources.

 Read below for information about accessible seating, hearing assistance and service animals.